vibha2611/PulSort/README.md

 ``crop.py``: Crops the pulse profile and frequency vs. phase subplots from the downloaded .pfd files.

 ``predict.py``: Returns a prediction (pulsar, not a pulsar, harmonic, etc.) for a given subplot.

+``prep_train_data.py``: A script to reshape cropped sections into a standard size for input to the neural networks and save features and labels in binary files.

 ``pulsort_combined.py``: Script combining ``filter_get_plots.py``, ``crop.py`` and ``predict.py``.